-Apex Legends: All leaked legends and their abilities | Dexerto.com
+Apex Legends: All leaked legends and their abilities - Dexerto

 Respawn did pull a fast one on everyone when they initially announced Forge, not Revenant, for Season 4.
 This turned out to be a ploy to trick the data miners, and Revenant was, of course, the new Legend added in the end.

-It's important to remember that things can still change throughout the development process.
-Some of these legends may change dramatically or could be scrapped entirely prior to the next season.
+It’s important to remember that things can still change throughout the development process.
+Some of these legends may change dramatically or could be scrapped entirely.

-Thanks to @That1MiningGuy, @Sweet_Solstice_, @Shrugtal and @RealApexLeaks for details on various leaked legends.
+Rampart was leaked to be the Season 6 Legend, and those leaks were proven accurate.
+However, specific abilities for the character changed, meaning the same might be true for other Legends on this list.

 Nomad

-Nomad could next in line, as he is a rather complete legend in the game files.
+Nomad could be next in line, as he is a rather complete legend in the game files.
 However, very little is known about the lore behind this character.
 This image may or may not be how he will look, as we can only speculate for now.

 Nomad’s abilities: